 Depression robs sufferers of life’s joys and creates the experience of feeling trapped inside of one’s self.
 The feelings of loneliness and sadness can become overwhelming.
 Medication can help but is often accompanied by unpleasant side effects.
 Medication can also become less effective over time.
-Whether the depression is from a genetic predisposition, trauma related or situational, Neurofeedback has been shown to be very helpful.
+Whether the depression is from a genetic predisposition, trauma related or situational, Neurofeedback can be helpful.

 By examining a qEEG, patterns in the brain waves related to mood and mood regulation usually show the depression.
-Teaching the brain, through repetition and reinforcement, to better modulate these brainwave patterns can actually remove depression from the brain.
-During the training process, in cooperation with the prescribing physician, people often are able to reduce or eliminate medication altogether.
+Teaching the brain, through repetition and reinforcement, to better modulate these brainwave patterns can decrease depression.

 When it becomes difficult or almost impossible to concentrate, make good decisions, complete tasks – all characteristics of ADHD – then there are areas of the brain whose wave function is out of balance.
 Whether the waves are too fast or too slow, too many or too few in an area, all can cause multiple symptoms that are very disturbing and disruptive to the person and those in the sphere of influence.

-Neurofeedback research into ADHD, in both children and adults, has been ongoing and is very clear to prove effectiveness of the treatment.
+Neurofeedback research into ADHD in both children and adults is clear to prove effectiveness of the treatment.
 By getting the areas of the brain back “on-line” with Neurofeedback, focus, attention, emotional stability and other beneficial effects follow.
-The financial cost to a family of four with one child with ADHD has been estimated at over $4,700.00 annually.
-These include costs of doctors, medicine, missed work for the parent and other treatment.
-Neurofeedback, a safe, non-medicated treatment with little to no side effects is a much cheaper and more effective alternative and the effects last.
+The financial cost to a family of four with one child with ADHD has been estimated at over $4,700.00 annually (via NCBI).
+These include costs for doctors, medicine, missed work for the parent and other treatments.
+Neurofeedback is a safe, non-medicated method that can alleviate symptoms with little to no side effects.

 Migraine sufferers know that when the migraine comes, the pain is all consuming.
 Headache pain, often accompanied by nausea or vomiting and light sensitivity, becomes the only thing to think about until the migraine leaves.
 And even after the headache ends, the “fogginess’ or “post migraine head” can continue for up to a day.

-Neurofeedback has been shown to reduce, and sometimes eliminate, the frequency and intensity of migraine headaches.
+Neurofeedback can help reduce, and sometimes eliminate, the frequency and intensity of migraine headaches.
 After examining the qEEG test, brain waves can be identified that may be at the root cause.
 Although the technology is quite sophisticated, the process is simple, painless, and non-invasive.

 It is just learning.
 Neurofeedback can help to teach the brain to better modulate those brain waves.
-By working in the frontal and temporal, or side region, of the brain especially, the frequency and intensity of migraines diminishes.
-This often results in lessening or completely eliminating of post migraine syndrome.
+By working in the frontal and temporal, or side region, of the brain especially, the frequency and intensity of migraines can diminish.
+This often results in a lessening of or ridding post migraine symptoms

 Most of us wish we could perform at the level of an Olympic athlete or a top producer or a member of the 1%.
 We want to be at our best and work hard to be successful.
 To maintain that level, there is a cost to the body and the brain.
 The stress builds up and affects function.